What is Coumadin?

 How should I take Coumadin?

-Tell your doctor if you have any illness with diarrhea, fever, chills, body aches, or flu symptoms.
-Tell your doctor if your body weight changes for any reason.
+Tell your doctor if you are sick with diarrhea, fever, chills, or flu symptoms, or if your body weight changes.

-Store Coumadin at room temperature away from heat, moisture, and light.
+Store at room temperature away from heat, moisture, and light.

 What happens if I miss a dose?